Ali Bey al-Kabir: Elimination of rivals and advancement of allies

 Soon after, Ali Bey launched a campaign to eliminate his rivals.
 On 30 November 1767 he assassinated two top-ranking mamluks, Ali Bey Jinn and Hasan Bey, and followed it up by expelling from Egypt four other beys and their retinues.
 On 1 March 1768, he exiled some thirty officers, including eighteen high-ranking mamluks of his ally Salih Bey's household.
 In May, Husayn Bey and Khalil Bey launched a campaign against Ali Bey from Gaza, sweeping through the Nile Delta, before establishing base in Tanta.
 Ali Bey obtained a firman from Rakım Mehmed Pasha officially declaring them as rebels, enabling him to use imperial funds against them, though he still imposed heavy exactions on the local and foreign merchants toward the same purpose.
 Muhammad Bey Abu al-Dhahab and Salih Bey, confronted the rebels, who surrendered after running out of ammunition.
-Husayn Bey was beheaded, while Khalil Bey took refuge in the Sayyid Tantawi Mosque until Ali Bey permitted him to enter exile in Alexandria.
+Husayn Bey was beheaded, while Khalil Bey took refuge in the Ahmad Al-Badawi Mosque until Ali Bey permitted him to enter exile in Alexandria.
 There, in July 1768, he was strangled.
 For the remainder of the year, Ali Bey continued eliminating or substantially weakening rivals among the mamluks and in the ranks of the ojaqs, especially the janissaries, who remained the only influential government military force in the province.
 By September, the French consul reported "never has the Janissary ojaq been reduced to the point it is today".
 That month, Ali Bey had Salih Bey assassinated, and soon after broke up his household, exiling his mamluks to Tanta, Damietta, Jeddah, and Upper Egypt.

 With every move against his rivals, Ali Bey consolidated his hold over the military and bureaucracy in Egypt.
 All of the officers he eliminated were replaced by his own mamluks.
 He allowed the beys from his household to build up households of their own, while he acquired substantial numbers of new mamluks and commissioned mercenaries to supplement his forces.
 After Salih Bey's assassination, Ali Bey promoted three more of his mamluks as beys, appointed Isma'il Bey as defterdar, Ayyub Bey as governor of the major district of Girga, and another of his mamluk beys, Hasan Bey Ridwan, as amir al-hajj and amir misr (commander of Cairo).
 In September, he had assumed the office of qa'immiqam, thereby attaining the executive powers of the governor during his absence.
 Crecelius notes by "combining the leadership of the mamluk regime with the executive functions of the Ottoman government Ali Bey had gained complete mastery of the Ottoman administration and reduced the governor to impotence".
 Rakım Mehmed Pasha attempted to depose Ali Bey in November by enlisting Muhammad Bey Abu al-Dhahab.
 The latter revealed the plot to Ali Bey, who then denounced and ousted the governor.